johnpapa/angular-ngrx-data/docs/entity-dataservice.md

 ### Extend _EntityDataServiceConfig_

-The `EntityDataServiceConfig` class is designed to match the needs of the `BasicDataServiceConfig`.
+The `EntityDataServiceConfig` class is designed to match the needs of the `DefaultDataService`.

 You could extend it with additional properties in a derived class and override the `EntityDataServiceConfig` provider like this.